zalora/postgresql-user-manager/README.md

     $ cd postgresql-user-manager/
     $ sudo docker build -t="postgresql-user-privileges" .

+## Executables

-## Executables (to run with Docker: use `docker run postgresql-user-manager` as a prefix for the below commands)
+(To run with Docker: use `docker run postgresql-user-manager` as a prefix for the below commands)

     Show help
     $ .cabal-sandbox/bin/user-privileges-manager --help